 • outdir: Name of the output directory.

 The demo files below are included with the vtamR package, which is why we use system.file() to access them in this tutorial.
 When using your own data, simply provide the file and directory names (e.g. ~/vtamR/fastq).
-Make sure there is no space in the path and filenames.
+Make sure there is no space in the path and file names.

 fastq_dir <- system.file("extdata/demo/fastq", package = "vtamR")